A fantastic twist on the traditional challah bread. It's much sweeter and can be made as a braid or loaf. You'll love it either way!

 For the bread:

-- In a large bowl or in the work bowl of a stand mixer, place 6 cups of the flour.
+- In a large bowl or the work bowl of a stand mixer, place 6 cups of the flour amount.

-- Make a well in the center with your hand and pour ½ cup of the water and sprinkle yeast and 1 Tbs of sugar over the water.
-Stir the water gently to dissolve the yeast (some of the flour will be incorporated) and let stand 10 minutes.
+- Make a well in the center with your hand, pour ½ cup of the water amount, and sprinkle yeast and 1 tablespoon of sugar over the water.
+Stir the water gently to dissolve the yeast (some of the flour will be incorporated) and let stand for 10 minutes.

-- Add the remaining sugar, remaining water, eggs, oil and salt and mix with a wooden spoon or the paddle attachment until a shaggy mass is formed.
-This dough comes together quickly.
+- Add the remaining sugar and water, eggs, oil and salt and mix with a wooden spoon or the paddle attachment until a shaggy mass is formed.

-- If using stand mixer knead for 6 or 7 minutes, adding additional flour 1 Tbs at a time if needed to form a smooth and springy but not dry dough.
+- If using a stand mixer, knead for 6 or 7 minutes, adding more flour if needed, 1 tablespoon at a time to form a smooth and springy but not dry dough.

-- If kneading by hand turn the dough onto a floured surface and knead for 6 to 8 minutes adding additional flour 1 Tbs at a time if needed to form a smooth and springy but not dry dough.
+- If kneading by hand, turn the dough onto a floured surface and knead for 8-10 minutes, adding more flour, 1 tablespoon at a time if needed, to form a smooth and springy but not dry dough.

-- Place the dough in a greased deep container.
-Turn over to coat with oil, cover with film and let rise in a warm, draft free area until doubled, about 2 to 2 ½ hours.
-Don't let rise more than doubled.
+- Place the dough in a greased, deep container.
+Turn over to coat with oil, cover with film and let rise in a warm, draft-free area until doubled, about 2 to 2 ½ hours.
+Don't let it rise more than doubled.

-- Gently deflate dough down, cover again and let rise until almost doubled, about 1 hour.
+- Gently deflate the dough down, cover again and let rise until almost doubled about 1 hour.

-- Gently deflate dough.
-Turn onto a lightly floured work surface and divide in 2 equal portions.
+- Turn the dough onto a lightly floured work surface and divide it into 2 equal portions.
 Roll each piece into a rectangle.
 Brush with half the cream.
 Sprinkle with half the cinnamon sugar.
-Repeat with other rectangle.
+Repeat with the remaining rectangle.

 - Cut the roll in two, exposing the filling.
 Put the ropes side by side and pinch the edges together on one end.
 Twist the two halves together carefully.
 Pinch the other end.
 Bring the two ends together to form a rope.
 Transfer the parchment paper carefully to the baking tray.

-- Bake for 40 to 45 minutes, until sugar has caramelized, bread is deeply golden and bottom sounds hollow when tapped.
+- Bake for 40 to 45 minutes, until the sugar has caramelized, the bread is deeply golden and the bottom sounds hollow when tapped.

-- Let cool on wire rack before slicing.
+- Let cool on a wire rack before slicing.

 anna @ annamayeveryday says